GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 3. Navigate to Publish > Portals
 4. Find your Sample Integrated Developer Portal, hover over it, and select the trash can icon to delete

-After that, source your `env.sh` script, and then run
+After that, source your `env.sh` script and run the following to delete your product and proxy:

 ```bash
 ./clean-up-integrated-developer-portal.sh